grvsriharsha/AUTHORIZATIONserver_JWT_PASSWORD_GRANT_Assymetric/README.md

 It uses the private key and creates token and the creates signature.

+#########Password Grant Flow######

+Resource server/Client is running on 9091

+and autherzationserver running on 9092

+The user enters its credentilas directtly to the clientApp and client should internally makes these calls calling to Authorization server.

+'http://localhost:9092/oauth/token' with postbody with grant_type as password is sent from Client to AuthorizationServer.

+The password body contains urlencodedbody params of username,password of the user,granttype,scope

+Client recives the token and client extracts the user details and finally fetches the request,if his role permits.
+The rolechecking happens in ResourceWebConfig only,but Authorizaton happens in AuthorizationServer.

 Sample Request for getting Token

 curl --location --request POST 'http://localhost:9092/oauth/token' \